Resources and Documents

 5.1 Introduction

 Play!
 Pokémon protocols and procedures are intended to foster a spirit of friendly competition at all Play!
 Pokémon events.
-However, situations occasionally arise—whether intentionally or unintentionally—in which players and spectators do not abide by the Play!
+However, situations occasionally arise—whether intentionally or unintentionally—in which competitors and spectators do not abide by the Play!
 Pokémon rules or the spirit of the game.
 In these cases, penalties can be earned, ranging from Cautions and Warnings that do not represent substantial corrective action to more lasting forms of penalties, including Disqualification from an event.

 This section of the document is intended to provide organizers and Judges with guidelines by which they can assign and report penalties in a fair, even, and logical way.